buggarajesh/Task-Management-Application/README.md

 1.Start the server as described in the Installation and Setup section.

+ .Download VScode in your pc and instal it.

-2.Open the index.html file in your browser.
+2.Open the VScode and create a file index.html and other files Style.css, index.js then start coading in it.

 3.Interact with the task list by adding, viewing editing, and deleting tasks.